fncokg/pandoc-tex-numbering/README.md

 It is recommended to decalre all your possible variables in the `prepare` function, and save them in the `doc.pandoc_tex_numbering:dict` object.
 This object will be automatically destroyed after the filter is executed.

+# TODO

+There are some known issues and possible improvements:
+- [ ] Support multiple references in `cleveref` package.
+- [ ] Add empty cpation for figures and tables without captions (currently, they have no caption and therefore links to them cannot be located).
+- [ ] Support `align*` and other non-numbered environments.